 It’s sad if you get hurt in the confines of your home because that’s where you should feel safest.

-The safest way to guarantee safety in your home or business premises is to use this antislip outdoor paint on high traffic areas such as stair railing, basement stairs, walkways, etc.
+The safest way to guarantee safety in your home or business premises is to use this antislip outdoor paint on high foot traffic areas such as stair railings, basement stairs, walkways, etc.

 You’ll walk around wooden stairs humming to your favorite tunes because you know LL Skip Grip Anti-slip Paint got your back.

-Remember that the Skid Grip will adhere to the oil base coating, and the oil-based coating will adhere to the concrete.
+Remember that the Skid Grip will adhere to the oil-based coating, and the oil-based coating will adhere to the concrete.
 Ensure that the oil base sealant is in good condition and is appropriately adhered to the concrete floor.

 Just follow the stipulated instructions.
 Avoid working with the rain in the forecast to give the finished product a fighting chance if you use it on exterior wood stairs.